Trejon/players/README.md

 ## Usage

-TODO: Press corresponding number to each player to find out more info.
+TODO: Run the application by typing ./bin/players after that it'll run in the terminal.
+Press corresponding number for each player to find out more info.
 Press list to return to list or press exit.

 ## Development